Erica Blasberg: Professional career

 In 2007, she finished 104th on the money list.
 Blasberg chose not to return to Qualifying School, leaving her once again as a non-exempt player for 2008.
 In 2008, she earned a career-best tie for eighth at the SBS Open in Hawaii, and over $113,000 ($ in current dollar terms) in winnings.
 Her results were only marginally better than in 2007.
 She played 23 tournaments and, while she did earn the only top-10 finish of her career, she again finished near the bottom of the LPGA money list.

 Blasberg returned again to Qualifying School in 2009 in an attempt to improve her status on Tour for the 2010 season, but withdrew after shooting rounds of 72 and 78 in the final stage of the Tournament.
 In 2009 she was 128th on the money list.
 She entered 2010 with limited playing opportunities and played just one tournament, the Tres Marias Championship in Morelia, Mexico, where she finished 44th after Monday qualifying for the event.
 During the tournament week, Blasberg participated in a "Back to College" event at which she joined fellow players Mina Harigae and Mariajo Uribe in visiting student-athletes at the Universidad Latina De America in Morelia to answer questions on golf and education.

 Blasberg was considered one of the LPGA's more photogenic players, and in February 2006 Puma signed her to a multi-year endorsement deal, to be the first female golfer to endorse and wear their clothing.
 She has been compared to Natalie Gulbis, an LPGA golfer who did a swimsuit calendar.
 She also was signed to endorsement deals with Casio and Cleveland Golf.

 Death

-Blasberg was found dead with a plastic bag secured over her head in her bed at her home in Anthem Country Club in Henderson, Nevada, outside of Las Vegas, on the afternoon of May 9, 2010.
-Officers had been dispatched in response to a 911 call by Dr. Thomas Hess, Blasberg's doctor, around 3:00 p.m.
+On the afternoon of May 9, 2010, Blasberg was found dead with a plastic bag secured over her head in her bed at her home in Anthem, Nevada, outside of Las Vegas, at age 25.
+Officers were dispatched to her residence in response to a 911 call by Dr. Thomas Hess, Blasberg's doctor, around 3:00 p.m.
 (PT).
-In an interview with the Riverside County Press-Enterprise on May 10, Blasberg's father, Mel Blasberg, said: "At first glance it looks like she might have taken her own life, but at second glance, something is very, very strange about it.
+In an interview with Press-Enterprise on May 10, Blasberg's father, Mel Blasberg, said, "At first glance it looks like she might have taken her own life, but at second glance, something is very, very strange about it.
 We're waiting for the police to make an investigation."